 Accessibility, plus!
 New hinged control panel swings down; amplifier frame swings up.

-GEXTRA OF THE OFFICE OFFICE OFFICE OFFICE OFFICE OFFICE OFFICE OFFICE OF the amplifiers and components.
+THE EASY WAY the BC-2B Consolette handles is due in great measure to the careful attention RCA engineers have given to construction details-and to a number of unique operating features (not found in their entirety in any standard consolette).
+Some of these advantages are pictured on these pages.
+For example, see how easy it is to get at the amplifiers and components.
 Note how every inch of wiring can be reached without disturbing the installation.
 See how the consolette fits snugly into the control room-unobtrusively.
 See how the styling matches other RCA audio and video equipments.

-THE EASY WAY the BC-2B Consolette handles is due in great measure to the careful attention RCA engineers have given to construction details-and to a number of unique operating features (not found in their entirety in any standard consolette).
-Some of these advantages are pictured on these pages.

-For example, see how easy it is to get at

-Based on more than 25 years of experience in building studio consolettes, type

-BC-2B is in our opinion a high point in consolette design.
+UEXTRA Of the FEATURES OF THE Based on more than 25 years of experience in building studio consolettes, type BC-2B is in our opinion a high point in consolette design.
 The instrument includes all essential elements needed by most AM-FM and TV stations.
 And every feature has been operation-proved-many in RCA deluxe custom-built equipment.
-Type BC-2B is available at a "package" price!

-For details, call your RCA Broadcast Sales Representative.
+Type BC-2B is available at a "package" pricel For details, call your RCA Broadcast Sales Representative.

-Type BC-2B is styled to match RCA video equipment-like this familiar video console.

-. . . and it's styled to match other RCA audio equipment, too-like this master switcher, for instance.